-DeShawna and her team gathered data for their ball and recorded it in the table shown at right.
+DeShawna and her team gathered data for their ball and recorded it in the table shown below.

 What is the rebound ratio for their ball?

 Divide a rebound height by a drop height.